Frequently Asked Questions

 No, our residents maintain an independent and active lifestyle and are free to come and go as they please.
 We very much respect their privacy.
-However, we do offer wellness check.s
+In the event of an emergency, we will conduct a wellness check.

 We maintain two different types of wait lists.
 One is an internal list that consists of residents currently living on our campus who have a desire to move to another location.
 The second wait list is an external list made up of those desiring to move into our community.
 A deposit is required to be placed on the eternal list and your place on this list is determined by the date you paid that deposit.